TOC Logo

 Theory of Computation

-Pre-requisites, Course Objectives and outcomes
+Pre-requisites, Textbook, Course Objectives and outcomes

-Pre-requisites: Computer Architecture, Fundamentals of Discrete Mathematical Structures III Edition (With GATE Problems), ISBN: 978-81-203-5074-8
+Pre-requisites: Computer Architecture, Discrete Mathematical Structures

 Course objectives